jrheard/blog/_drafts/quinto.md

 Clojure
 -------

 [Clojure](https://clojure.org/) is my favorite programming language.
-It's got a strong focus on writing pure functions—all of its built-in data structures are immutable!—but you can still easily perform side effects in it when you want to.
+It's got a strong focus on writing pure functions—all of its built-in data structures are immutable!—but you can still easily perform side effects when you want to.
 It sits on top of Java, so in addition to the excellent libraries that the Clojure community has created, you can also use any Java library in your Clojure program.

 The community's great, too—they're very active on [/r/clojure](https://www.reddit.com/r/Clojure/) and the [Clojurians Slack](http://clojurians.net/), and are just generally a nice, smart, helpful, positive group that I'm proud to be a part of.

 Clojure strikes a nice balance between functional purity and actually getting stuff done.
 It's a particularly excellent language for writing computer programs that transform and filter data[^1].
 You should try it out!
-I'll include some useful links for beginners at the bottom of this article.
+I'll include some useful links for beginners at the end of this article.

 ClojureScript
 -------------